Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Theoretical Analysis

 \subsection{Relative Representation}

 Previous study discovers that despite the misalignment between latent spaces of different neural networks, the embedding similarity between samples do not change across models~\citep{moschella2023relative,he2022feature,park2019relational}.
-Specifically, \citet{moschella2023relative} propose \textit{relative representation}, which represents each sample $x^{(i)}$ by the embedding similarities to a set of anchor samples $\mathbb{A}$.
-Formally:
+Specifically, \citet{moschella2023relative} propose relative representation, which represents each sample $x^{(i)}$ by the embedding similarities to a set of anchor samples $\mathbb{A}$ ($x^{(i)}$ and $\mathbb{A}$ are identically distributed):

-where $e_{(*)}$ denotes the embedding of samples, also is \textit{absolute representation}.
-Note that $x^{(i)}$ and anchors $\mathbb{A}$ are identically distributed.
+where $e_{(*)}$ denotes the embedding of samples, also is absolute representation.

-It is empirically discovered that relative representation possesses \textbf{cross-model invariance}, \ie the relative representation of the same sample keeps invariant across different models, which lays the theoretical foundation for our work to ensemble heterogeneous LLMs.
+It is empirically evidenced that relative representations possess cross-model invariance, \ie the relative representation of the same sample keeps invariant across different models, which lays the theoretical foundation for our work to fuse heterogeneous probability distributions.